joncold/runestone/pip2/source/Debugging/BeginningtipsforDebugging.rst

 Beginning tips for Debugging
 ----------------------------

 Debugging a program is a different way of thinking than writing a program.
 The process of debugging is much more like being a detective.
-Here are a few rules to get you thinking about debugging.
+Here are a few rules to get you thinking about debugging:

 #.
 Everyone is a suspect (Except Python)!
 Its common for beginner programmers to blame Python, but that should be your last resort.
 Remember that Python has been used to solve CS1 level problems millions of times by millions of other programmers.
 So, Python is probably not the problem.